Alluvial Soil

-One of the most essential natural resources that maintain agriculture and life is soil.
+One of the most essential natural resources that maintains agriculture and life is soil.
 The alluvial soil takes a very important position among the various types of soil recorded in the world since it is very fertile and very wide in river basins.
-It is especially crucial in such countries as India, Bangladesh, China, and Egypt, whose thousands of people have to rely on agriculture to make their living.
-The meaning of alluvial soil, its formation, properties, classification, distribution, and importance will be discussed in this article.

 What is the Alluvial Soil?

-Alluvial soil is one of the soils, which forms as a result of deposition processes that rivers and streams bring.
-These deposits include silt, sand, clay, and gravel which over time take a form of river valleys, floodplains, deltas, and coastal plains.
-It usually occurs in places that are frequently flooded or ones affected by river action.
+These deposits include silt, sand, clay, and gravel, which over time take the form of river valleys, floodplains, deltas, and coastal plains.

-The term alluvial is a derivation of alluvius, a Latin term, that means to wash against, thus indicating how soil is formed by water.
-It is also called riverine soil because it it is formed by deposition of sediments carried by rivers and streams.
+The term alluvial is a derivation of alluvius, a Latin term that means to wash against, thus indicating how soil is formed by water.

 Process of Alluvial Soil Formation